 By connecting people to projects and projects to resources, the Pacific Council is increasing civic participation and creating stronger local response on global issues.

-A couple months ago, we reached out to you, our Pacific Council members, and you answered the call.
-We were able to connect over ten medical facilities in need of PPE to suppliers.
-These include:
+Furthermore, when we reached out to you, our Pacific Council members, at the beginning of the pandemic, you answered the call.
+Since March we have connected these local and global medical facilities in need of PPE to suppliers:

 - Cedars Sinai